-Substance Abuse Screening of offenders within twelve months of incarceration reveals that approximately 82% of the offenders have moderate to severe substance abuse problems.
-In order to meet their service and treatment needs, the department has developed a wide range of substance abuse services for offenders in institutions, as well as individuals under supervision in the community to provide the earliest possible intervention and the most effective treatment.
+Substance Abuse Screening conducted by the department indicates that 83% percent of offenders were engaged in substance abuse within twelve months prior to their incarceration.
+In order to meet their service and treatment needs, the department has developed a wide range of substance abuse services for offenders in institutions, as well as strategies to support individuals under supervision in the community, to provide the earliest possible intervention and the most effective treatment.

-Department Institutional Treatment Centers (ITC) provide a structured comprehensive substance abuse treatment for incarcerates, parole, and probation violators.
-Known as ITCs they operate in numerous correctional center locations in Boonville, Bowling Green, Farmington, Fulton, Maryville, St. Joseph, and Vandalia.
-ITCs offer an alternative to traditional incarceration.
-Offenders are held accountable for their behavior and are required to successfully complete the treatment intervention prior to release.
-The department also sponsors a variety of substance abuse education programs, after-care and support groups, as well as 12-step programs both within the institution and the community.
-The department also partners with the Department of Mental Health's Division of Alcohol and Drug Abuse to provide effective treatment services in the community for offenders and continuity of care from institutions to treatment programs and recovery support services in community settings.
-The Division of Offender Rehabilitative Services' Substance Abuse Services Unit has developed strong links with community providers to establish priorities through joint planning and program development.
+Department Institutional Treatment Centers (ITC) provide structured comprehensive substance abuse treatment for incarcerates, parole, and probation violators.
+Known as ITCs they operate in numerous correctional center locations in Boonville, Bowling Green, Chillicothe, Farmington, Fordland, Fulton, Maryville, St. Joseph, and Vandalia.
+ITCs offer a more therapeutic alternative to traditional incarceration.
+Offenders are held accountable for their behavior and are required to successfully complete treatment interventions prior to release.
+The department also sponsors a variety of substance abuse education programs, after-care and recovery support groups within the institutions and the community.
+In addition, the department also partners with the Department of Mental Health's, Division of Behavioral Health to provide treatment services in the community for offenders and continuity of care from institutions to treatment and recovery support services in community settings.

-Treatment beds are spread throughout the state from minimum to maximum-security institutions.
-Long-term substance abuse treatment (12-24 months) for chronic and progressive addictions is provided at Ozark Correctional Center, Maryville Treatment Center, Farmington Correctional Center and Women's Eastern Reception, Diagnostic and Correctional Center.
-Six month, intermediate treatment is provided at Maryville Treatment Center, Western Reception, Diagnostic and Correctional Center, Farmington Correctional Center, and Women's Eastern Reception, Diagnostic and Correctional Center.
-Short-term treatment (approximately 90 days) is provided at the facilities in Boonville, Fulton, Farmington, St. Joseph and Vandalia.
+Treatment beds are located throughout the state from minimum to maximum-security institutions.
+Long-term substance abuse treatment (12 months) for chronic and progressive addictions is provided at Ozark Correctional Center, Maryville Treatment Center, Farmington Correctional Center, Women's Chillicothe Correctional Center, and Women's Eastern Reception, Diagnostic and Correctional Center.
+Six month treatment is provided at Maryville Treatment Center, Western Reception, Diagnostic and Correctional Center, Farmington Correctional Center, Women's Chillicothe Correctional Center and Women's Eastern Reception, Diagnostic and Correctional Center.
+Short-term treatment (approximately 84 days) is provided at the facilities in Boonville, Chillicothe, Fulton, Farmington, St. Joseph and Vandalia.

-In addition, the Department of Corrections provides substance abuse assessment services at units in four regional reception centers, and provides services at the Northeast Correctional Center, and Fulton Reception Diagnostic Correctional Center which serves offenders mandated for treatment whose ambulatory problems prevent their access to programs at the other treatment locations.
-Programs tailored to meet the needs of parole violators occur at the Western Reception and Diagnostic Correctional Center and at the Fulton Reception and Diagnostic Correction Center.
-Substance abuse education and relapse services occur at the Moberly Correctional Center and at the Missouri Eastern Correctional Center.
+In addition, the Department of Corrections provides substance abuse assessment services at units in four regional reception centers, and provides services at the Northeast Correctional Center and Fulton Reception Diagnostic Correctional Center which serve offenders mandated for treatment with ambulatory and other special needs prevent their access to other programs.
+A program tailored to meet the needs of parole violators is provided at the Western Reception and Diagnostic Correctional Center.
+Substance abuse education programs occur at Moberly Correctional Center, Eastern Reception and Diagnostic Correctional Center and Missouri Eastern Correctional Center.

-Drug screening via urinalysis is an important part of the department's zero tolerance approach toward drug use by inmates and offenders.
-In FY09 the percentage of offenders in the institutions was reduced due to budget shortfalls.
-Effective in March 2009, 5% of all offenders are randomly selected for urinalysis testing, and 5% of offenders who have previously tested positive are selected for "targeted testing".
-Drug testing assists corrections professionals in assessing, evaluating and referring inmates and offenders to appropriate substance abuse programs within the institutions and the community.
+Drug screening via urinalysis is an important part of the department's zero tolerance approach toward drug use by offenders.
+Effective in March 2009, 5% of all offenders are randomly selected for urinalysis testing and 5% of offenders who have previously tested positive are selected for "targeted testing".
+Drug testing assists corrections professionals in their work to assess.
+Evaluateand refer offenders to appropriate substance abuse programs within the institutions and the community.

 Missouri Vocational Enterprises (MVE)